Buckaroo-0-2/Anonymous-Repository-Convert/README.md

 This will produce an exact replica of the commit history under another account.

 This will work even if the code pre-dates the account creation date.

+### Warning
+Github only allows an SSH key to be used on a single account.

+If you are using the same machine, you may need to remove the key.

+The site will allow you to add/remove keys to facilitate this without limit.